 Cardiology, Internal Medicine

-- Q What are the risks of high blood pressure (hypertension)?
+- Q What are normal high blood pressure numbers?

 - Q What's the right way to check my blood pressure?

 - Q What are the types of chronic hypertension?

 - Q What exercises can I do if I have high blood pressure?

 - Q How often should I check my blood pressure if I have hypertension?

 - Q How can I care for someone with primary high blood pressure?

 - Q How can I care for someone with secondary high blood pressure?